International Girls Leadership Initiative

 Enriched.
 Empowered.
 Educated.
 Young Leader.

-Join A-WOW International Girls Leadership Initiative, elected and municipal officials, engaged citizens, diplomats, and business leaders in the exciting "BIG-D" – The City of Dallas to discuss, “Investing In Today’s Young Women For A Sustainable Tomorrow” The Role of Women and Girls in Global Peace-building and Conflict Transformation’.
+Join A-WOW International Girls Leadership Initiative, elected and municipal officials, engaged citizens, diplomats, and business leaders in the exciting BIG-D – The City of Dallas to discuss, “Keys to unlocking the potential within”.

 A-WOW GLOBAL INITIATIVE FOUNDATION (AWOW) and its partners are pursuing an eight-day, seven-night high-impact and high-level learning approach to advance the core goals and main objective of White House progress towards the attainment of the Millennium Development Goals (MDGs) and the United Nations “Women-achieve gender equality and women empowerment” for all women and girls.

-On 27th July, 2014 the Global Summit comes to Dallas, Texas.
+On 26th July, 2015 the Global Summit comes to Dallas, Texas.
 A-WOW extends an invitation to attend to young women ages 16 thru 25 years.
-Apply online now!
-This event does have limited availability.
+Apply online now !(see Quick registration at the bottom of this page) This event does have limited availability.

 For more information, please contact Carolyn Wright , A-WOW Founder at (214) 995-1927 or via email at email@example.com